Acting President lauds gov. Ayade’s industrial drive - Nigeria Today

 Acting President lauds gov. Ayade’s industrial drive

-The Acting President, Prof. Yemi Osinbajo, on Thursday commended, Gov. Ben Ayade of Cross River for his effort to industrialise the State.
+The Acting President, Prof. Yemi Osinbajo, on Thursday commended, Governor Ben Ayade of Cross River for his effort to industrialise the state.

 Osinbajo said this while performing the ground-breaking ceremony of Ayade Industrial Park Calabar as part of his two-day working visit to the state.